Reedley-College-CSCI/csci-40-course-project-JoseRodriguez21/README.md

 - Did you consider alternative approaches?
 If so, why did you not use them?
 - The alternative approach for this program was using a class, which I ended up using.
 This left the first approach of using a struct out of the way.
 This change occurred because the ingredients weren't consistent from recipe to recipe.
+-  For this project me my partner and used C++ features that we learned throughout the semester to build our recipe management program.
+I chose strings to store recipes, names, and ingredients, and integers to track things and menu choices.
+All the recipes are stored in a fixed sized array because the program only allows up to 5 recipes.
+Inside each recipe object, I used a dynamic array of strings so that every recipe has its own number of ingredients.
+We used loops, if-statements, and separate functions to keep the code organized.
 ---

 ## 3. Testing Summary